poac-dev/poac/README.md

 $PACKAGE_MANAGER install poac
 ```

-However, I highly recommend confirming (and copy) the package name before installation to avoid typosquatting attacks.
+However, I highly recommend confirming (and copying) the package name before installation to avoid typosquatting attacks.

-To do so, please follow the link in [`Packaging status` (Repology)](https://repology.org/project/poac/versions).
+To do so, you can follow the link in [`Packaging status` (Repology)](https://repology.org/project/poac/versions).

 ### Build from source